jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

 === Dataset Description

-The dataset used for this study is sourced from the SAFE Children Study (ICPSR 34368), see also #cite(<tolan2016>, form: "prose").
+The dataset used for this study is sourced from the SAFE children study (ICPSR 34368), see also #cite(<tolan2016>, form: "prose").
 The primary study was a longitudinal randomized controlled trial with a total of 11 waves of data collection from 1997 to 2008.
 The study aimed to test the efficacy of a multicomponent family-centered preventive intervention for children entering 1st grade in inner-city Chicago schools.
 The intervention targeted key early risk factors for later substance use and adjustment problems.
 Data were collected from children, their primary caregivers, and teachers across three phases of the study (initial intervention, booster, and long-term follow-up).

 === Public Availability